emoose/sh2proxy/README.md

 1. Build and install [ThreadBinder](https://github.com/07151129/ThreadBinder) kernel extension.
 2. Patch wine using `wine_osx_affinity.patch`.
 It was tested with version 1.9.11, but should work with any reasonable modern one.

+After this, the game's threads should be bound to a single processor.
+You can observe the result by looking at wine's CPU usage: it should never exceed 100%.

 Example INI
 -------
 <pre>